nextcloud/spreed/docs/capabilities.md

 ## 20
 * `ban-v1` - Whether the API to ban attendees is available
 * `mention-permissions` - Whether non-moderators are allowed to mention `@all`
+* `federation-v2` - Whether federated session ids are used and calls are possible with federation